SeitaBV/v2g-liberty/README.md

 In practice, you can do the following via your Home Assistant, you can

-- Switch the charging strategy between user and automatic
+- Switch the charge mode between user and automatic
 - In automatic mode, FlexMeasures is periodically asked to generate schedules, which Home Assistant translates into set points which it sends to the Wallbox Quasar via modbus.
 - Set targets (e.g. be charged 100% at 7am tomorrow) which prompts FlexMeasures to update its schedules.